Directorate General Health & Consumers

 Projects to improve laboratories' diagnostic capabilities

-Under the 2003-2008 and 2008-2013 Health Programmes, the Executive Agency for Health and Consumers (EAHC) is coordinating 8 projects.
+Under the 2003-2008 and 2008-2013 Health Programmes, the Consumers, Health and Food Executive Agency (Chafea) is coordinating 8 projects.
 The European Centre for Disease Control and Prevention (ECDC) also funds and coordinates 12 other laboratory-cooperation projects.

 1. European Network of P4 Laboratories (ENP4 Lab)

 Objective: to better enable EU actors to detect emerging viruses (risk Group 4)